 Here is my finished project for this method example.

-If either of the two above methods still aren’t helping your illustration woes, have you looked to Fiverr at all?
+If the above method still isn’t helping your illustration woes, have you looked to Fiverr at all?

 For the uninitiated, Fiverr is a gig marketplace where talented individuals make their work and skills available for those in need.
 (For instance, Fiverr is one way I monetize my writing.)